Measurements of jet observables sensitive to $b$-quark fragmentation in $t\bar{t}$ events at the LHC with the ATLAS detector: Analysis

 \paragraph{Charged-particle tracks and secondary vertexing:}

-Reconstructed tracks are required to have $\pt > 500~\MeV$ and fall within the fiducial volume of the inner tracker, $|\eta| < 2.5$.
+Reconstructed tracks are limited to the fiducial volume of the inner tracker, $|\eta| < 2.5$, and are required to have $\pt > 500~\MeV$.
 Two track-identification working points are used: {\textit \tightprimary} and {\textit \tightsecondary}.
 The \tightprimary working point is optimized to achieve a high efficiency for tracks originating from the $pp$ collision vertex while rejecting tracks originating from random crossings of charged particles from pileup vertices~\cite{ATL-PHYS-PUB-2015-051}; \tightprimary tracks must be constituents of the reconstructed hard-scatter vertex.
-In order to achieve a higher efficiency for charged particles from $b$-hadron decays, \tightsecondary tracks differ from \tightprimary tracks in two main ways: (1) \tightsecondary tracks are not required to be constituents of the hard-scatter vertex but must have a transverse impact parameter satisfying $|d_0| < 3.5$~mm, and (2) while \tightprimary tracks must have at least nine hits in the silicon pixel or microstrip layers, including at least one insertible B-layer (IBL) or B-layer pixel hit, \tightsecondary tracks need only seven silicon hits and are not required to have an IBL or B-layer hit~\cite{ATL-PHYS-PUB-2017-011,Aad:2015ydr}.
+In order to achieve a higher efficiency for charged particles from $b$-hadron decays, \tightsecondary tracks differ from \tightprimary tracks in two main ways: (1) \tightsecondary tracks are not required to be constituents of the hard-scatter vertex but must have a transverse impact parameter satisfying $|d_0| < 3.5$~mm, and (2) while \tightprimary tracks must have at least nine hits in the silicon pixel or microstrip layers, including at least one insertible B-layer (IBL) or B-layer pixel hit, \tightsecondary tracks need only seven silicon hits and are not required to have an IBL or B-layer hit~\cite{ATL-PHYS-PUB-2017-011,ATLAS:2020jip,Aad:2015ydr}.

 The measured observables require identification of the charged decay products of $b$-hadron candidates, which are reconstructed from inner-detector tracks matched to calorimeter jets by identifying displaced secondary vertices.
 The matching of detector-level tracks to jets uses a cone whose angular radius shrinks with increasing jet \pt from $\Delta R = 0.42$ for 30~\GeV\ jets to an asymptotic minimum of $\Delta R = 0.24$: